 Nearly 40 percent of the food in the United States is never eaten, according to the Natural Resources Defense Council.
 At the same time this food goes unused, one in eight Americans struggles to put enough food on their table.
 What’s the disconnect that makes our current system of food consumption so wasteful and inefficient?
-Many believe it’s due to food not being used to its full potential—in essence to its entirety.
+Many believe it’s due to food scraps not being used to its full potential—in essence to its entirety.
 Author of Cooking With Scraps: Turn Your Peels, Cores, Rinds, and Stems Into Delicious Meals, Lindsey-Jean Hard certainly agrees.
-She recently spoke with WellWell on her ongoing fight to end the stigma of cooking with scraps and leftovers, while defending their supreme edibility.
+She recently spoke with WellWell on her ongoing fight to reuse food waste and end the stigma of cooking with food scraps and leftovers, while defending their supreme edibility.

 Why is food waste such an important issue and what are the main causes of it?